-Contaminants include minerals such as arsenic (As), cadmium (Cd), copper (Cu), Hg, manganese (Mn), selenium (Se), zinc (Zn) and Radionuclides such as Cesium (Cs), Phosphorus (P), U add to plant fertilizer like nitrate and phosphate (Singh et al., 2011).
-These minerals are available in the form of positive or negative shipments.
-Inorganic contaminants can be exchanged by oxidation and Reduction and can be transported into cells and in other cases evaporate into the atmosphere such as mercury and selenium but unfortunately cannot be destroyed (Priyalaxmi et al., 2014).
-A range of bioremediation methods for inorganic compounds, including restriction of their movement (immobilization), so-called phytostabilization, are available, withdrawn to the vegetative and seeds total harvested (phytoextraction or rhizofiltration) and in exceptional cases volatile (phytovolatilization) (Naik et al., 2012; Mirlahiji and Eisazadeh, 2014).
-The methods of biotechnologies have focused on the production of tolerant plants or the accumulation of contaminants by focusing on metal-carrying genes and on genes that facilitate the production of a mixture (Mohsenzadeh and Rad, 2012).
-In the case of elements that can volatilize, then the emphasis is placed on the genes responsible for turning the contaminants into volatile.
+Contaminants include minerals such as arsenic (As), cadmium (Cd), copper (Cu), Hg, manganese (Mn), selenium (Se), zinc (Zn) and Radionuclides such as Cesium (Cs), Phosphorus (P), U add to plant fertilizer like nitrite and phosphate (Singhat el.
+2011).
+These minerals are available in nature in the form of positive or negative shipments.
+Inorganic contaminants can be exchange by oxidation and Reduction and can be transported into cells and in other cases evaporate into the atmosphere such as mercury and selenium but unfortunately cannot be destroyed (Priyalaxmi at el.
+2014).
+A range of bioremediation methods for inorganic compounds, including restriction of their movement (immobilization), so-called phytostabilization, are available, withdrawn to the vegetative and seeds total harvested (phytoextraction or rhizofiltration) and in exceptional cases volatile ( phytovolatilization) (Naik at el.
+2012; Mirlahiji and Eisazadeh, 2014).
+The methods of biotechnologies have focused on the production of tolerant plants or the accumulation of contaminants by focusing on metal-carrying genes and on genes that facilitate the production of a mixture (Mohsenzadeh and Rad, 2012) .
+In the case of elements that can volatilize, then emphasis is placed on the genes responsible for turning the contaminants into volatile.